The Adventures of Buratino (1975 film): Episode 2

 At night, Alice and Basilio, disguised as bandits, ambush Buratino.
-After a chase, Buratino hides the coins in his mouth, prompting the duo to hang him upside down from a tree, hoping he’ll drop the coins.
+After a chase, Buratino hides the coins in his mouth, prompting the duo to hang him upside down from a tree, hoping he will drop the coins.
 When unsuccessful, they leave to fetch a saw.

 Buratino is rescued by Malvina, a girl with blue hair who escaped from Karabas-Barabas and lives in the forest with her poodle servant, Artemon.
 She has Buratino cut down from the tree.
 Marionette characters, including Doctor Owl, Nurse Frog, and Healer Praying Mantis, debate his condition, ultimately prescribing castor oil.
 Buratino gives up on playing dead to resist taking the medicine.
 Dressed in fresh clothes, he tries to study math and penmanship with Malvina, but she locks him in a dark closet for misbehavior.

-Elsewhere, Pierrot overhears Karabas-Barabas and Duremar discussing Tortila’s hidden Golden Key.
+Elsewhere, Pierrot overhears Karabas-Barabas and Duremar discussing Tortila's hidden Golden Key.
 Karabas catches him eavesdropping, sparking a chase.
 Malvina, feeling pity, urges Buratino to behave, but he retorts defiantly.
 Buratino eventually escapes the closet, guided by a bat, and reunites with Alice and Basilio at the Field of Wonders—a garbage dump in town—where he buries the gold coins, waiting for a "money tree" to sprout.
 Alice then tips off the police about Buratino, who toss him into a pond.
 There, he meets Tortila, who, impressed by his kindness, gives him the Golden Key, though forgetting what it unlocks.

 On his way home, Buratino encounters Pierrot, who reveals that Karabas-Barabas has dispatched bulldog police after them.
-Buratino leads Pierrot to Malvina, Pierrot’s beloved, and they hide in the forest.
+Buratino leads Pierrot to Malvina, Pierrot's beloved, and they hide in the forest.
 Duremar, who saw Tortila give Buratino the Key, informs Karabas-Barabas, who sets out in pursuit.

 At the "Three Minnows" tavern, Buratino tricks Karabas-Barabas by tying his beard to a table, hiding in a jug, and discovering that the Golden Key opens a secret door behind the painted hearth in Carlo's room.
 After watching everything, Alice and Basilio strike a deal to capture Buratino for ten gold coins.
 Karabas tries to trap Buratino, but he escapes, with Karabas, Duremar, and their cohorts in pursuit.

 In the forest, Buratino and friends face their pursuers, narrowly escaping thanks to the timely arrival of Carlo and Giuseppe.
 They defeat Karabas-Barabas, who falls in exhaustion and offers Carlo money to abandon his friends.
 Carlo refuses, and they all leave together.
 At Carlo's room, Buratino reveals the door behind the painted hearth and opens it with the Golden Key.
 They step through, finding themselves in a crystal cave that leads to a theater stage, where they sing a final song and head to a magical land, as the curtain closes.